BobXWu/TopMost/docs/source/quick_start.rst

 Download a preprocessed dataset
 -----------------------------------
-Download a preprocessed dataset from our github repo:
+Download a preprocessed dataset from our Github repo:

 .. code-block:: python